esphome/esphome-docs/esphomeyaml/guides/faq.rst

     # In each command:
     docker run [...] -it ottowinter/esphomeyaml:rc livingroom.yaml run

-And for HassIO, you will see a "esphomeyaml Beta" Add-On for the beta channel.
+And for Hass.io, you will see a "esphomeyaml Beta" Add-On for the beta channel.

 The beta docs can be viewed at `https://beta.esphomelib.com <https://beta.esphomelib.com>`__